StarGate (board game): Reception

 In Issue 24 of The Space Gamer, Mark Watson compared StarGate to microgames by Metagaming Concepts.
 Although he found StarGate's components to be better, he thought that Metagaming's products "tend to be more interesting."
 Watson also found that although the various types of movement in Stargate were interesting, "the game soon becomes tedious."
 However, with the addition of some self-made optional rules, Watson thought the game was much improved, noting that "With such twisted tactics [...]
 StarGate becomes a fairly interesting game."
 He concluded that with those rules in place, "StarGate is definitely in a class by itself, certainly worth playing, and undoubtedly worth its current price".

+In the October 1980 issue of Fantastic, game designer Greg Costikyan wrote "Star Gate is very chess-like, in that each ship moves in a particular manner.
+Not a bad little game, on the whole."

 In Issue 27 of Simulacrum, Brian Train noted, "This game is an interesting exercise in asymmetry.
 The Virunians enter the game as a random mixed bag of ship components that must be assembled as Tri-Ships to be fully effective, while the Coalition ships are individually weaker."